Global health: Health interventions

 Global interventions for improved child health and survival include the promotion of breastfeeding, zinc supplementation, vitamin A fortification, salt iodization, hygiene interventions such as hand-washing, vaccinations, and treatments of severe acute malnutrition.
 The Global Health Council suggests a list of 32 treatments and health interventions that could potentially save several million lives each year.

 Many populations face an "outcome gap", which refers to the gap between members of a population who have access to medical treatment versus those who do not.
 Countries facing outcome gaps lack sustainable infrastructure.
 In Guatemala, a subset of the public sector, the Programa de Accessibilidad a los Medicamentos ("Program for Access to Medicines"), had the lowest average availability (25%) compared to the private sector (35%).
-In the private sector, highest- and lowest-priced medicines were 22.7 and 10.7 times more expensive than international reference prices respectively.
+In the private sector, the highest- and lowest-priced medicines were 22.7 and 10.7 times more expensive than international reference prices respectively.
 Treatments were generally unaffordable, costing as much as 15 days wages for a course of the antibiotic ceftriaxone.
 The public sector in Pakistan, while having access to medicines at a lower price than international reference prices, has a chronic shortage of and lack of access to basic medicines.

 Journalist Laurie Garrett argues that the field of global health is not plagued by a lack of funds, but that more funds do not always translate into positive outcomes.
 The problem lies in the way these funds are allocated, as they are often disproportionately allocated to alleviating a single disease.